 Internet addiction is generally described as the compulsive use of the internet, which continues even when there are serious negative consequences in terms of personal relationships, the ability to work or to behave appropriately in a social setting.
 The addiction is such that the individual does not function well in society, but they will deny there is a problem.
 This description of internet addiction is one that fits any addictive behaviour.

 Our mission is to support addicts so that they do not enter the prison system, which means we understand current law.
 The UK Psychoactive Substances Act came into effect on the 26 May 2016, and banned new psychoactive substances (NPS).
 These had previously been sold in shops with labels stating “not for human consumption” to bypass the law.
 This current legislation makes it an offence to produce, supply, offer to supply, possess with intent to supply, import or export (including over the internet) any psychoactive substances.

 Someone else’s uncontrolled and uncontrollable addiction can have a severe impact on your relationships with family and friends, turning love to hate, and bringing you to the depths of despair.
 Addictions also affect finances, can lead to violent outbursts and can make you doubt your own sanity.

-Support from Prison ERs does not only address addictions, but also other psychological issues such as anxiety, post-traumatic stress disorder, depression, and eating disorders and more.
-Prison ERs provides care, guidance and inspiration, customising each of our tested and effective methods into a personalised treatment plan that will work best for each individual, their family and their friends.
+Support from PFHP does not only address addictions, but also other psychological issues such as anxiety, post-traumatic stress disorder, depression, and eating disorders and more.
+PFHP provides care, guidance and inspiration, customising each of our tested and effective methods into a personalised treatment plan that will work best for each individual, their family and their friends.